-For the regulatory market risk capital requirement, BBK is using the Internal Model Approach based on Value-at-Risk (VaR) model for its branches in kingdom of Bahrain and state of Kuwait and the Standardized Approach for Republic of India branches.
+For the regulatory market risk capital requirement, BBK is using the Internal Model Approach based on Value-at-Risk (VaR) model for its branches in The Kingdom of Bahrain and The State of Kuwait and the Standardised Approach for Republic of India Branches.
 The use of the Internal Model Approach for the calculation of regulatory market risk capital has been approved by the CBB and the model is subject to periodic independent internal and external validation.